Property manager ordered to repay tenant's $5000 power bill

-A property manager must repay more than a year's electricity charges after a landlord only provided only one power meter at a two-flat property, making it impossible for tenants to work out how much each of them owed.
+A property manager must repay more than a year's electricity charges after a landlord only provided one power meter at a two-flat property, making it impossible for tenants to work out how much each of them owed.

 The Tenancy Tribunal last Monday ordered Twin Rivers Real Estate to repay April Nepia $5022.41 for the power she paid for at her Ngaruawahia flat between August 2017 and November last year.